notUnEeVeN/Personal-Portfolio-Website/README.md

 # Tybalt Mallet's Personal Portfolio Module 2

 ## Description
 This is the Module 2 challenge for the second week of the UCB Coding Bootcamp.
-For this challenge we were asked to create a website from scratch with no starter code, that would display informations and pictures of both me, and the projects I have done/will do in the future.
+For this challenge we were asked to create a website from scratch with no starter code, that would display information and pictures of both me, and the projects I have done/will do in the future.
 The website features clickable nav bar elements that smooth scroll to the desired sections, as well as functional links to the github repositories/deployed links of all the projects in my portfolio.

 ## Project Link